 Vehicle Condition

-Car dealers will also consider your car's condition when trading it in.
-The dealer will start by pulling a vehicle history report on your car and checking for any accidents or other potential red flags.
-If your vehicle was in a serious accident or has other issues in its history — like potential flood damage — it could significantly lower the trade-in value.
+Car dealers will also consider your trade-in vehicle's mechanical and physical condition.
+The dealer will pull a vehicle history report on your car and check for any accidents or other potential red flags.
+If your vehicle was in a serious accident or has other issues in its history — like potential flood damage — it could significantly lower the trade-in value in Ontario.

-The dealer will also perform a full visual inspection of the body and interior, looking for dents, dings, rust, scratches, rips, and other damage they would need to address when reconditioning the car for sale.
+The dealer will also perform a full visual inspection of the body and interior, looking for dents, dings, rust, scratches, rips, and other damage.
+These issues would require reconditioning, which adds to their cost and decreases the vehicle's value.

 The mechanical condition of the vehicle also matters during a car valuation.
 The dealership will usually test drive the vehicle and check for obvious mechanical issues with the fluids, filters, tires, brakes, and other easy-to-check items.
 The dealer then adds up the mechanical reconditioning the vehicle would need before they could sell it.